yashodhan1202/stock-analysis/README.md

 # stock-analysis

 ## Overview of Project
    The dataset contains stock prices for 12 different stocks and Steve knows how to analyze the stock performance for his parents by a click of a button.
-   He likes the code that we have written for him.
-But we still feel that the code can be written in a much cleaner way which is easy to understand and which is faster to          execute.
+He likes the code that    was written for him.
+But the code can be written in a much cleaner way which is easy to understand and which is faster to execute.

 ### Purpose
    The purpose of this project is to refactor the Microsoft Excel VBA code that was written to collect stock performance for 12 stocks for the years 2017 and 2018 and make